Security Tools

 AES-256-GCM Encryption

-Your passwords are encrypted with AES‑256‑GCM before they ever touch localStorage.
-The encryption key is derived locally via PBKDF2 with 100,000 iterations — the same standard used by financial institutions.
+Your passwords are encrypted before they ever touch localStorage.
+The key is derived via PBKDF2 with 100,000 iterations — the same standard used by financial institutions.

 True Cryptographic Entropy

-Generated passwords use crypto.getRandomValues() — a hardware‑backed CSPRNG built into every modern browser.
-Unpredictable and non‑reproducible, making brute‑force attacks statistically impossible for passwords above 20 characters.
+Generated passwords use crypto.getRandomValues() — a hardware-backed CSPRNG in every modern browser.
+Unpredictable, non-reproducible, and brute-force resistant.

 Fully Offline — No Server

-No network requests.
-No databases.
-No accounts.
-The entire password manager runs inside your browser tab.
-You can disconnect your internet and it still works perfectly.
+No network requests, no databases, no accounts.
+The entire manager runs in your browser tab.
+Disconnect your internet and it still works.
 There is no server to hack.

 Security Questions